The Account of Christ’s birth

 The final revelation of Jesus Christ (Revelation 4: 6-11) shows us this glorious God.
 “And around the throne were four living creatures full of eyes in front and behind.
 The first creature was like a lion and the second was like a calf, and the third creature had a face like a man, and the fourth creature was like a flying eagle.
 And the four living creatures each of them having six wings are full of eyes around and within, and day and night they do not cease to say, “HOLY, HOLY, HOLY, IS THE LORD GOD ALMIGHTY WHO WAS AND WHO IS AND WHO IS TO COME.”

 The gospel or good news of Jesus Christ told by four inspired writers is central to salvation.
-Below is a Medieval ivory plaque which shows winged evangelists or tellers of good news surrounding The Lamb of God.
+To the right is a Medieval ivory plaque which shows winged evangelists or tellers of good news surrounding The Lamb of God.

 May we continue to celebrate the eternal story told in four uniquely and perfectly told narratives by Matthew, Mark, Luke, and John.